 I've heard of people using AFSK with 2400 and 4800 tones but it would be necessary to modify radios for greater audio bandwidth.
+If you have that bandwidth, you can do better than AFSK.

-Finally, the Hamilton Area Packet Network "HAPN-T" board pushes the digital signal through the radio in the same way we would for 9600 baud operation.
+The Hamilton Area Packet Network "HAPN-T" board pushes the digital signal through the radio in the same way we would for 9600 baud operation.
 The literature doesn't mention anything about data scrambling so it would probably not be compatible with the K9NG/G3RUH scheme.